All Episodes

 And they're always deciding on small gets destroyed.

-I wouldn't want to be the one making the call.
+It seems, seems to me, I wouldn't want to be the one making the call.

-Uh great to have you here, folks.
+Great to have you here, folks.

-L. Rushbow behind a golden EIB microphone.
+El Rushbow behind a golden EIB microphone.

-Telephone number if you want to join us, 800-282-2882, and the email address L Rushbow at EIBNet.com.
+Telephone number if you want to join us, 800-282-2882.

-I want to a couple of sound bites here.
+I want to, a couple of soundbites here.

-I mentioned last hour talking about this uh IMF guy that is accused of rape, no bail over at Rikers Island.
+I mentioned last hour talking about this IMF guy that is accused of rape, no bail over at Rikers Island, and nobody's talking about the fact that this guy is a socialist elite.

-This is the ruling class of Europe, and they are stunned that this kind of treatment is being handed down to this guy.
+And they are stunned that this kind of treatment is being handed down to this guy.

-Well, Stuart Varney was on the Fox Business Network that he's got a program called Varney and Company.
+Well, Stuart Varney was on the Fox Business Network today.

-And uh he said this about Dominique Strauss Kahn.
+And he said this about Dominique Strauss-Kahn.

 He's a socialist.